 Another way that a real estate appraisal calculates a commercial property’s value is with Gross Income Multipliers (GIM).
 This method works well when appraising properties that might not produce much income, but could still be rented, such as residential investment properties.

-Basically, gross income is the total income a property generates before deducting operating expenses.
+In essence, gross income is the total income a property generates before deducting operating expenses.
 Simply stated, GIM shows how the sale price relates to expected income.
 Below is a simple formula to calculate GIM:

 Sales Price ÷ Rental Income = GIM